National Socialist Network

-The National Socialist Network (NSN) is an Australian neo-Nazi political organisation formed from two far-right organisations, the Lads Society and the Antipodean Resistance, in 2020.
-The organisation, based in Melbourne, claims to be active in all six state capitals and several regional cities.
-The group has used the protests against COVID-19 policies and other methods, such as media manipulation and attention-grabbing, to recruit new members.
+The National Socialist Network (NSN) was an Australian neo-Nazi political organisation formed from two far-right organisations, the Lads Society and the Antipodean Resistance, in 2020.
+The organisation, based in Melbourne, was active in all six state capitals and several regional cities.
+The group used the protests against COVID-19 policies and other methods, such as media manipulation and attention-grabbing, to recruit new members.
+The organisation, whose membership was unknown, was led by Thomas Sewell, neo-Nazi, convicted criminal and former Australian soldier.